 From new openings to campus expansions to the latest curriculum trends, there’s always plenty of developments in the city’s education offerings.
-Here we give you an update on what’s been going on.
+Here we give you an update on what’s been going on with Hong Kong schools.

 The Juilliard School, New York, is known as the world’s best performing arts university, and now students at Nord Anglia International will have access to it through an exciting new collaboration between the two schools.